gmukherjee/gmukherjee.github.io/Research-21.md

-Sen N, Mukherjee G and Arvin A. <a href='https://doi.org/10.3389/fmicb.2020.01224'><em>The Use of Single Cell Mass Cytometry to Define the Molecular Mechanisms of Varicella-Zoster Virus Lymphotropism</em></a>.
-Frontiers in Microbiology, Vol 11, 2020.

-<a href='https://elifesciences.org/articles/55487'><em>HIV efficiently infects T cells from the endometrium and remodels them to promote systemic viral spread. </em></a> Elife, (2020) With Roan lab at UCSF.

-<a href='http://www.cell.com/cell-reports/pdf/S2211-1247(17)30935-X.pdf'><em>Mass Cytometric Analysis of HIV Entry, Replication, and Remodeling in Tissue CD4+ T Cells</em></a>.
-Cell Reports, 2017, ISSN 2211-1247; With Roan lab at UCSF._

-_&#8226; Sen N, Mukherjee G and Arvin AM. <a href='https://pubmed.ncbi.nlm.nih.gov/26213183/'><em>Single Cell Mass Cytometry Reveals Remodeling of Human T Cell Phenotypes by Varicella Zoster Virus</em></a>.
-Methods, Volume 90, November 2015._

-_&#8226; <a href='http://www.sciencedirect.com/science/article/pii/S2211124714004938'><em>Single Cell Analysis of the Remodeling of Human Tonsil T Cells by Varicella-Zoster Virus</em></a>.
-Cell Reports, July 2014, ISSN 2211-1247;  With Arvin lab from Stanford Medical School._

-_&#8226; <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>Innate immune response to homologous rotavirus infection in the small intestinal villous epithelium at single-cell resolution</em></a>.
-Proceedings of the National Academy of Sciences, 109.50 (2012): 20667-20672; With Greenberg lab from Palo Alto VA health care and Stanford Medical School._

 _&#8226; Mukherjee G. <em>Book review</em> of <a href='https://www.taylorfrancis.com/books/9780429167966'>Robust Methods for Data Reduction by A. Farcomeni and L. Greco.</a> Journal of the American Statistical Association, 917, Vol 111, 2016._